ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

     macdeployqt HelloWorld.app -no-strip -executable="HelloWorld.app/Contents/MacOS/HelloWorld" -qmldir=../src/

 This command will bundle all the dependencies of the executable passed to it via command line.
-And this will work if your application only depends on some system and Qt libraries.
+In addition this app will change `@rpath` using `install_name_tool` and will produce ready to deploy bundle.
+Although this will only work if your application depends on some system and Qt libraries and nothing else.

 ## Level 1: additional files